Syfe REIT+ vs REIT ETFs: What’s The Difference?

 Investors looking for passive income are often drawn to real estate investment trusts (REITs), thanks to their attractive dividend yields and relatively low entry price points.
 But although REITs are generally seen as a resilient asset class, not all REITs are created equal.

-This raises the question, how can investors ever know what the “right” REITs are?
+This raises the question, how can investors ever know what the best options are for S-REITs?

-For this reason, savvy investors know that it’s always more prudent to own a portfolio of REITs from different sectors, rather than just a few individual REITs.
-Currently, investors have three options if they want to build a diversified portfolio of 20 to 30 REITs:
+Savvy investors know that it’s more prudent to own a portfolio of REITs from different sectors, rather than just a few individual REITs.
+There are several three options for building a diversified portfolio of REITs:

 1. Buying multiple REITs through their broker